 CALL SHEET APPROVAL

 Get approval of the call sheet

-So let’s say you’re the 2nd AD.
+So, let’s say you’re the 2nd AD.
 You’ve gathered feedback from department heads and made your final adjustments.
 The next step would be to send it to the 1st AD for final approval.

 The AD will likely run it by the director and the UPM, per their agreed upon workflow.
-If the director, UPM or 1st AD request changes, make them and let the department heads know of the changes.
+If the director, UPM or 1st AD requests changes, make them and let the department heads know of the changes.